kyranet/komada-docs/README.md

 ```
 npm install
-node --harmony app.js
+node app.js
 ```

-> **Requirements**: Requires Node 7 or higher to run.
-Depends on Discord.js v11 or higher (the appropriate version is automatically installed).
+> **Requirements**: Requires Node 7.6 or higher to run.
+Depends on Discord.js v11.1 or higher (the appropriate version is automatically installed).

-> Node 7.6 and above doesn't require the `--harmony` flag.